Let’s be honest, audio books are a pain.

 There are a lot of books on the site.
 A lot.
 Hundreds.
 There are also games, some chapter books, puzzles, etc., but the strength of this site is the large number of quality children’s literature.
 If you’re looking for a solution for a Listen to Reading station, Tumblebooks is it.

 It’s expensive.
 Like, really, really expensive. $600-800 dollars a year for a school subscription.
 We are very lucky that our local library subscribes to TumbleBooks, so we are able to access it through their website for free.
-It’s definitely worth checking out with your local library.
+It’s definitely worth checking with your local library to see if they have a subscription.

 Epic!, and, well, it’s pretty epic.
 Take a look: